smallmax00/SUA_crowd_counting/README.md

 ---------------------------
 Dependencies: requirements.txt

 Training code: under prepared, you can check https://github.com/yulequan/UA-MT, as some of our model's structure are built based on it.
-Thanks Dr. Lequan for such a wonderful project.
+Thanks Dr. Yu Lequan for such a wonderful project.

 ------------SHA-----------
 --------------------------